gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 Specify the WP referral code amount you want to provide on sign-up and referral system purchases.

 **12. Set The Days To Remember The Referrer**
-Enter the number of days after which referred users cant be rewarded in your WooCommerce store.
+Enter the number of days after which referred users can't be rewarded in your WooCommerce store.

 **13. Referral Coupon Type**
 Decide the referral coupon type you want to provide on sign-up and referral purchases